-If the Head Teacher wishes for an individual to start work in regulated activity before the DBS certificate is available than a risk assessment should be completed and held by the personnel officer to identify any risks that this should pose to the students.
+If the Head Teacher wishes for an individual to start work in regulated activity before the DBS certificate is available than a risk assessment should be completed and held by the personnel officer to identify any risks that this may pose to the students.
+A separate barred list check must be undertaken before the individual starts work.

-The Head Teacher will make the decision as to whether it is appropriate for this person to start employment after reviewing this document.
+The Head Teacher will make the decision as to whether it is appropriate for this person to start employment after reviewing the risk assessment, and will ensure that appropriate supervision is in place.